Point of Use Filters

 Filters can be installed anywhere there is a possibility of bacterial contamination.
 Your process risk assessment would determine the type and placement of filters.
 Although a properly functioning RO system should be capable of producing bacteria free water, the potential for low level microbial contamination downstream still exists.
 Reducing bioburden is accomplished with a BPS filter (Polyethersulfone (PES) membrane) or BNM filter (Nylon 6,6).

-More often though, water system operators install a CPF SPS, PPS or HPPS 0.22 or 0.10 micron validated PES sterilizing filter after the RO system as an added step of insurance and to optimize water quality.
+More often though, water system operators install a CPF SPS, PPS, DPPS, or HPPS 0.22 or 0.10 micron validated PES sterilizing filter after the RO system as an added step of insurance and to optimize water quality.
 Choosing the correct PES filter will be determined by load burden, flow rate, life expectancy and system cleaning requirements.
 For operations requiring nylon media, the PNM sterilizing filter is the best choice.

 CPF's PTR filters can prevent environmental and process gas sources of bacteria and contaminants.
 These hydrophobic sterilizing filters are made with Polytetrafluoroethylene (PTFE) membrane to capture microbials as air/gas enters a tank.